Busituteng/I-See-Fluid/README.md

 # I See Fluid
-You can see more clearly through lava and water with this mod.
+You can see more clearly through water and some other fluid with this mod.
+The mod is under development.
+Not available for play at present.